moontr3/ml-bot/README.md

         {
             "dc_id": 975809940444819467, // Discord channel ID
             "tg_id": -1003000053798, // Telegram chat/channel ID
-            "webhook": null, // String with a webhook URL if you want to send messages thru the webhook instead of the bot account.
+            "webhook": null, // A .env variable name that has the webhook URL if you want to send messages thru the webhook instead of the bot account.
 This will allow to show a custom username.
             "users": null, // If you want to restrict whose messages are crossposted, put here a list of integers with allowed user's IDs whose messages should be crossposted
             "footer": false, // Show a text username and a button with a link to the chat/channel in the discord message's footer and a button with a specified in "dc_link" link in the telegram messages' footer when crossposting
             "show_user": true, // Show a text username above the message when crossposting (will do nothing if you use a webhook or the footer is enabled)